-In October, National Sorghum Producers Chairman Don Bloss appointed five new members to the improving productivity and increasing profitability to NSP Legislative Committee.
+In October, National Sorghum Producers Chair-NSP Legislative Committee.
 These members include expand oppor-Mike Brooks of Colorado, Devin Schierling of Kansas, tunities across Rex Rush of New Mexico, J.B.
 Stewart of Oklahoma and Samuel Sparks III of Texas.
 Members of the NSP Legislative Committee guide NSP on agricultural policy issues and development in accordance with NSP's mission to improve the sorghum industry through advocacy and leadership.
 The newly appointed and existing 12 committee members are gearing up for NSP's key issues in food security and farming systems for annual D.C.
 Fly-In in February.
-As farm bill work heats up, sorghum representatives look forward to spending time on Capitol Hill advocating for policies important fuels and feedstuffs for evolving consumer demands. to the sorghum industry.
+As farm bill work heats up, sorghum representatives look forward to spending to the sorghum industry.